research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 To delete organisation use delete button.

 :::warning
-The organisation will be permanently removed including all its references in software and project items.
+The organisation will be permanently removed, including all its references in software and project pages.
 :::

 ### Edit organisation